docker/docs/datacenter/install/linux.md

 to provide replication and make UCP highly available.
 For a highly available installation, make sure you have 3, 5, or 7 manager nodes.

-Copy the command to your clipboard, and run in on every node that you want to be managed by UCP.
+Copy the command to your clipboard, and run it on every node that you want to be managed by UCP.
 After you run the command in the node, the node will show up in the UP web UI.